Mrs A Wright

 - Investigating the process of making chocolate.

-- Designing our own chocolate treat- this linked well with our English work on Charlie and the Chocolate Factory!
+- Designing our own chocolate treat- this links with our English work on The Chocolate Factory Ghost!

 - Exploring the importance of Fair Trade.